 The Drupal project was launched in 2000.
-And now, after nearly two decades in the industry, it boasts of over 38,000 modules and 2,700 themes.
+And now, after nearly two decades in the industry, it boasts of over 42,650 modules and 2,900 themes.
 Today, Drupal is the third most popular content management system (CMS) by market share.
-Being in the market longer than WordPress, Drupal also has a vibrant community that is responsible for the growth of the platform.
+Being in the market longer than WordPress, Drupal has a vibrant community responsible for its growth.

 And why have we collected these Drupal statistics?
 In an industry saturated with healthy competition, one of the most frequently asked questions by website owners, developers, community members, and individuals and organizations looking to build high-performance websites are: Where is the place of Drupal in the CMS industry?
 How does it differentiate from WordPress, Joomla, Magento, Squarespace, and similar options?
-And finally, how responsive, secure and popularly used are its products?
+How responsive, secure, and popular are its products?

-We try to answer these questions and many more by providing Drupal usage statistics and useful facts, while also comparing the software with the seemingly unrivaled champion of the CMS market—WordPress.
+We try to answer these questions and many more by providing you with the latest Drupal usage statistics and useful facts while comparing the software with the seemingly unrivaled CMS champion—WordPress.

 10 Fascinating Drupal Statistics (Editor’s Choice)

 - Less than 2% of all websites on the Internet run on Drupal.